 “Oh, I knew they wouldn’t do anything.
 People never do.
 That late at night, they just go back to sleep.” – Winston Moseley

-She follows the case through the arrest of Winston Moseley, his interviews and explanation of the crime and onto his trial.
+She follows the case through the arrest of Winston Moseley, his interviews, and explanation of the crime and onto his trial.
 This is a book which lays bare the investigation and the psychology of those involved.
 While in places it could be said to be repetitive, particularly with witness statements being repeated during the trial, in order to present this case in its entirety, repetition is inevitable.

 What Catherine Pelonero has also achieved in her book is to capture the impact this particular murder had.
 One murder in a New York suburb out of thousands which highlighted just what society had become.
 A society who wanted to keep to themselves and a society that didn’t want to get involved.
 The ‘bystander effect‘ was born from this crime.
-Labelled by academics who wanted to know how individuals behave in an emergency.
-Specifically, researchers who wanted to know the differences in that behaviour when we witness a crime scene alone, compared to when we witness a crime as a collective.
+Labeled by academics who wanted to know how individuals behave in an emergency.
+Specifically, researchers who wanted to know the differences in that behavior when we witness a crime scene alone, compared to when we witness a crime as a collective.

 The results have informed us of a group mentality, a fear of stepping forward and a reliance on the thought that someone else will take the lead and take action.
 A mentality and a response that cost Kitty Genovese her life.